NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/fixme/index.md

 ---
-title: "FIXME"
+title: "Known Issues"
 tags: [fixme, index]
-description: "FIXME comments"
+description: "Known bugs and issues that need to be fixed"
 date: 2025-10-03
 ---

-# FIXME
+# Known Issues

-FIXME comments
+Known bugs and issues that need to be fixed

 ---